IGBAG - Special Education - Procedural Safeguards**

 a.
 The district provides procedural safeguards to:

-1) Parents/guardians (unless the guardian is a state agency) or persons in parental
+1) Parents/guardians (unless the guardian is a state agency) or persons in parental relationship to the student;

-2) Surrogate parent/guardian; and
+2) Surrogate parent; and

-1) Once a year;
+1) At least once a year;

-4) To the parent/guardian and the student one year before the student’s 18th birthday or
+4) To the parent and the student one year before the student’s 18th birthday or upon learning that the student is emancipated.

 c.
 The Notice of Procedural Safeguards is:

-1) Written in the native language of the parent/guardian (unless it is clearly not feasible to
+1) Written in the native language of the parent (unless it is clearly not feasible to do so) and in language clearly understandable to the public.

-i) That the notice is translated orally or by other means to the parent/guardian in
+i) The notice is translated orally or by other means to the parent in their native language or other mode of communication;

 2. Content of Procedural Safeguards Notice